 A similar setup was used during the SPS test beam data taking.
-The corresponding plots were obtained with a muon beam in the time-at-peak mode.
-Though the general compatibility of the VMM3a hybrid-based readout was demonstrated, the operation of the straw readout in the time-at-threshold mode needs to be studied in detail.
-First systematic studies of the VMM3a straw readout, operated in the time-at-threshold mode with different parameters, were started with the muon beam at SPS.
-Figure 9.50 shows the observed spatial correlation between the straw tubes and the strips of the GEM tracker for the hit pairs found within a time window of 200 ns.
-At the first stage of time-at-threshold studies, a long signal peaking time of 200 ns was used, and neither ADC nor TDC calibration was applied.
-Both the laboratory studies and the test beam measurements are to be intensively continued.
+The corresponding plots were obtained 3144 with a muon beam in the time-at-peak mode.
+Though the general compatibility of the VMM3a hybrid-3145 based readout was demonstrated, the operation of the straw readout in the time-at-threshold mode needs 3146 to be studied in detail.
+First systematic studies of the VMM3a straw readout, operated in the time-at-3147 threshold mode with different parameters, were started with the muon beam at SPS.
+Figure 9.50 shows 3148 the observed spatial correlation between the straw tubes and the strips of the GEM tracker for the hit 3149 pairs found within a time window of 200 ns.
+At the first stage of time-at-threshold studies, a long signal 3150 peaking time of 200 ns was used, and neither ADC nor TDC calibration was applied.
+Both the laboratory 3151 studies and the test beam measurements are to be intensively continued.
+3152

-4 DCS
+3153 4 DCS

-4.1 DCS architecture
+3154 4.1 DCS architecture

-Detector Control System (DCS) should provide control and monitoring of the detector hardware.
-In addition, it should perform archiving of the hardware parameters to the database in order to provide access to this information during the off-line data analysis.
+The Detector Control System (DCS) provides control and monitoring of the detector hardware.
+In addition, it will perform archiving of the hardware parameters to the database to provide access to this information during the offline data analysis.
 It has been decided to use the common DCS system, now under development at CERN, which is based on the PVSS II SCADA toolkit and the JCOP framework.
-The Straw Tracker controlled/monitored equipment includes the following items:
+The Straw Tracker controlled and monitored equipment includes the following items:

-- low voltage power supplies;
+- 3160 low voltage power supplies;

-- high voltage power supplies;
+- 3161 high voltage power supplies;

-- gas mixing and distributing systems;
+- 3162 gas mixing and distributing systems;

-- low voltage and temperature monitoring system.
+- 3163 low voltage and temperature monitoring system.

-4.2 Low voltage system
+3164 4.2 Low voltage system

-The LV system should provide power to the front-end (FE) boards placed on the four straw tracker 3111 chambers.
-Each chamber contains four views and each view contains 30 FE boards.
-In the present design, 3112 one FE board consumes 1 A at 5 volts and therefore one module requires the LV power supply to provide 3113 a current of about 30A at 5 V. These requirements could be fulfilled by eight Wiener power supplies 3114 MPV8008, which have eight channels of 10 A output current each.
-One view requires four channels and 3115 therefore, two power supplies will provide the required power for one chamber.
-The MPV8008 could be 3116 controlled in a similar way to the solution used in the LHC experiments.
-It includes a CAN-bus interface 3117 card and the OPC-server providing the interface to PVSS.
-A second possibility to control the MPV8008 3118 is to use the TCP/IP protocol together with the corresponding TCP/IP PVSS driver which is part of the 3119 PVSS driver package.
-The final choice of the FE electronics and corresponding LV power supplies will 3120 be done once the results from the 2010 test beam with the 64-straw prototype is known.
-3121
+The LV system provides power to the front-end (FE) boards placed on the four straw tracker chambers.
+3165 Each chamber contains four views and each view contains 30 FE boards.
+In the present design, one FE 3166 board consumes 1 A at 5 volts and, therefore, one module requires the LV power supply to provide 3167 a current of about 30A at 5 V. These requirements could be fulfilled by eight Wiener power supplies 3168 MPV8008, which have eight channels of 10 A output current each.
+One view requires four channels and, 3169 therefore, two power supplies will provide the required power for one chamber.
+The MPV8008 could 3170 be controlled in a similar solution used in the LHC experiments.
+It includes a CAN-bus interface card 3171 and the OPC-server providing the interface to PVSS.
+A second possibility to control the MPV8008 is to 3172 use the TCP/IP protocol together with the corresponding TCP/IP PVSS driver, which is part of the PVSS 3173 driver package.
+3174

-4.3 High voltage system
+3175 4.3 High voltage system

-The Straw tracker requires a high-voltage (HV) source with voltage below 2 kV and low current.
-The present design assumes two HV channels per view which gives 32 channels in total.
+The Straw Tracker requires a high-voltage (HV) source with voltage below 2 kV and low current.
+The present design assumes two HV channels per view, with 32 channels in total.
 The CAEN HV power supply board A1535, containing 24 channels with 3.5KV/3mA output, should be sufficient.
-To have 32 HV channels, two boards of this type housed in CAEN SY2527LC mainframe are needed.
+To have 32 HV channels, two boards of this type, housed in CAEN SY2527LC mainframe, are needed.
 The mainframe should be controlled via Ethernet line with TCP/IP protocol and corresponding CAEN OPC server.
-The JCOP framework is suitable for the board A1535 and this component exists as it was developed for the CMS ME1/1 muon chambers.
+The JCOP framework is suitable for the board A1535 and is already available, having been developed for the CMS ME1/1 muon chambers.

-4.4 Gas system controls
+3183 4.4 Gas system controls